-Priority IP Ltd is an independent intellectual property practice based in England operating in alliance with US law firms Kenealy Vaidya LLP and Dunlap Bennet & Ludwig LLP.
+Priority IP Ltd is an independent intellectual property practice based in Bulgaria and England operating in alliance with Priority IP EOOD and US law firm Dunlap Bennet & Ludwig LLP.

 Our joint blend of scientific, commercial and litigation skills are used in lasting partnerships with our global clients to build a market focused and robust IP position.
 We help our global clients not only to obtain patents but we also use our scientific expertise and in-house experience to identify where real value can be enhanced or extracted, whether through IP strategic advice, selective licensing, work-around, collaborations or enforcement.

 We can support you with a full range of strategic intellectual property management services.